Skip to content

 Let children live well, let life be without obstruction.”

-At this point, you may sit, on the canyon edge.
+At this point, you may sit at the canyon edge.

-At this place, there was a kind of overview effect.
-The whole planet in all its beauty and connections was spread out below, the bend of the river and the mountains sprinkled white on the far horizon.
-There was a wealth of warmth inside, the birth of hope again.
+At this place, there is a kind of overview effect.
+The whole planet in all its beauty and connections is spread out below, the bend of the river and the mountains sprinkled white on the far horizon.

-The world had come to a halt, once again.
+The world has come to a halt, once again.

 Jules Pretty